Uni Grads: Why You May Be More Qualified Than You Realise

-Through my network I will constantly connect with uni Graduates who don’t know how to get their first big break in Digital.
-Many have just completed Business or Law degrees, and feel that the course hasn’t quite equipped them with all of the skills that employers are seeking.
-But what many uni grads don’t correlate is their familiarity with technology.
-As digital natives, Gen Y and Z’s have a level of comfort and familiarity with technology that employers need.
+Through my network I constantly connect with university graduates who don’t know how to get their first big break in digital.
+Many have just completed business or law school, and feel that the course hasn’t quite equipped them with all the skills employers are seeking.
+But what many uni graduates don’t co-relate is their familiarity with technology.
+As digital natives, Gen Ys and Zs have a level of comfort and familiarity with technology that employers need.

-- Take the initiative to gain some Digital skills through work experience through volunteering or interning.
+- Take the initiative to gain some digital skills through work experience, volunteering or interning.

 - Communicate their value to a prospective employer.
 Think not what the employer can do for you, but what you can do for the employer.

 - Think creatively about digital work experience.
 I have spoken to students who don’t consider their experience building Instagram followings as relevant experience, simply because they didn’t receive an employers pay cheque for it.
 The ability to build and manage a social media community is a highly sought after skill, and one anyone can acquire with practise, patience and initiative.
 The same goes for coding and programming – if you’re passionate about digital, you can build websites for yourself, friends or family and use these to showcase your skills to potential employers.

 - Attend industry networking events to build your network.
 Most of the time, graduates are hired for potential and attitude.
 Having the gumption to attend networking events, speaking to strangers and getting along to events outside of standard work or study hours demonstrates an attitude that employers relish.
 You never know how one innocuous meeting might lead to a wealth of referrals.

 - Have the tenacity to see rejection or missed jobs as an inevitable part of the journey to building a career.
 Most people struggle to get their first break after university, even with good grades or accolades from a prestigious university.

 - Seek advice from digital career specialists and recruiters to ensure their resume, cover letter and interview skills are on point.